 Ever since elementary school, Mark has been expanding his knowledge in mathematics and partaking in countless math competitions.
 AMC, Math Kangaroo, MathCounts and Purple Comet are just some of the competitions he has participated in.
 Mark always notices the beauty of math in his studies and surroundings.
 He feels compelled to share that excitement with others!
 His coaching experiences include math circle, math summer camp and after school math enrichment classes.
 Mark hopes to pursue in computer science.
 His math problem solving skills serves him well in this cause.
 Currently, he is an active participant of UCLA math circle.

-Merrick is a sophomore at Arcadia High School, and has been an avid participant in math competition since middle school.
+Merrick is a junior at Arcadia High School, and has been an avid participant in math competition since middle school.
 He has competed in competitions like the AMC 8, 10, and 12, helped his team to a tie for first place in the Purple Comet competition, and he was a qualifier for the AIME in both the 8th and 9th grades.
 He hopes to qualify for the USAMO and maybe even the IMO one day, and he hopes to spread his love and enthusiasm for math with other kids.
 Merrick is a member of a math circle as well as a member of his school's math team, and he was an assistant teacher in Ms. Wong's math classes.
 He hopes this event can inspire the same love for math in others that competitions did for him.

 The advisor - Ms Virginia Wong